Tenancy deposit protection rules

 Information your landlord must give you

-the deposit amount and address of the tenancy
+the deposit amount and address of your tenancy

-returning your deposit and when deductions can be made
+returning your deposit and when they can keep money from your deposit

 how to use the scheme's dispute resolution service if you cannot agree